bkclerke/Diagram.UmbracoGuides/richtext.md

 ## Working With Links
 {% include alert_warning.html prefix="IMPORTANT:" text="When entering links, make sure to always use descriptive link text.
 Visitors using assistive technologies need descriptive link text to understand and navigate your content.
 For example, it's recommended to avoid using words like \"Click here\", \"Read more\", \"See all\" and instead use more descriptive language such as \"Subscribe to our blog\" or \"View the event schedule\"." %}

 The **Insert/edit Link** button is used to add or update links to internal pages, external pages, media files, email links, and anchors.
-To insert different types of hyperlinks, follow these steps:
+To insert different types of hyperlinks, follow the steps below.

 ### How To Link To A Page On Another Website
-1. Select the text for the hyperlink.
+1. Highlight the text you want to hyperlink.
 1. Click the **Insert Link** button.
-The **Select Link** tree 1. opens on the right-side of the editor.
 1. In the **Link** field, enter the URL of the web page you wish to link to.
 1. In the **Link title** field, enter the text that will be shown as a pointer to the link.
 This is an important information for everyone reading the website with different accessibility aids.
 1. In the **Target** field, select the checkbox if you want the link to open in a new window or tab.
 1. Click **Submit**.

 ### How To Link To A Page In Umbraco
-1. Select the text for the hyperlink.
+1. Highlight the text you want to hyperlink.
 1. Click the **Insert Link** button.
-The **Select Link** tree opens on the right-side of the editor.
 1. Select a page from the **Link to page** tree.
 The selection will populate the **Link** and **Link Title** fields.
 1. In the **Link Title** field, enter the text that will be shown as a pointer to the link.
 By default, the name of the selected page will be populated.
 1. In the **Target** field, select the checkbox if you want the link to open in a new window or tab.
 1. Click **Submit**.

 ### How To Link To A Media File In Umbraco
-1. Select the text for the hyperlink.
+1. Highlight the text you want to hyperlink.
 1. Click the **Insert Link** button.
-The **Select Link** tree opens on the right-side of the editor.
 1. Select the **Select media** button.
-The **Select media** tree opens where you can select the media item.
-1. Click **Select**.
+1. Click **Select** on the media item you want to link to.
 The selection will populate the **Link** and **Link Title** fields.
 1. In the **Target** field, select the checkbox if you want the link to open in a new window or tab.
 1. Click **Submit**.

 ### How To Link To An Email Address
-1. Select the text for the hyperlink.
+1. Highlight the text you want to hyperlink.
 1. Click the **Insert Link** button.
-The **Select Link** tree opens on the right-side of the editor.
-1. In the **Link** field, enter the text mailto: followed by the email address you wish to link.
+1. In the **Link** field, enter the text **mailto**: followed by the email address you wish to link.
 1. In the **Link Title** field, enter the text that will be shown as a pointer to the link.
 1. In the **Target** field, select the checkbox if you want the link to open in a new window or tab.
 1. Click **Submit**.

 ### How To Link To A Telephone Number
-1. Select the text for the hyperlink.
+1. Highlight the text you want to hyperlink.
 1. Click the **Insert Link** button.
-The **Select Link** tree opens on the right-side of the editor.
-1. In the **Link** field, enter the text tel: followed by the phone number you wish to link.
-Your telephone link should be formatted with hyphens, for example, your link will look like tel:800-222-3333.
+1. In the **Link** field, enter the text **tel:** followed by the phone number you wish to link.
+Your telephone link should be formatted with hyphens, for example: tel:800-222-3333.
 1. In the **Link Title** field, enter the text that will be shown as a pointer to the link.
 1. In the **Target** field, select the checkbox if you want the link to open in a new window or tab.
 1. Click **Submit**.